top of page

 • Measure: PM2.5 (highest annual average concentration, monitored + modeled)

-• STEP 2: GEOGRAPHY TYPE: State by county
+• STEP 2: GEOGRAPHY TYPE: State by County

-• STEP 3: GEOGRAPHY: Choose your state
+• STEP 3: GEOGRAPHY: Choose state

 • STEP 4: TIME: 2020